luijkr/blog/_posts/2023-11-21-databricks-spark-associate.md

 #### Caching

-- How Spark caches data: Spark caches data in memory, reducing recomputation by storing computed results.
+- How Spark caches data: Spark caches data **in memory**, reducing recomputation by storing computed results.
-- When to cache DataFrames: Cache DataFrames when they are reused, reducing computation time.
+- When to cache `DataFrames`: **Cache `DataFrames` when they are reused**, reducing computation time.

 #### Storage Levels